Heal-All, Common Self-Heal, Woundwort, Heart-of-the-Earth, Carpenter’s Herb, Brownwort, and Blue Curls

 Prunella vulgaris subsp. lanceolata (W.P.C.Barton) Piper & Beattie is the correct and accepted scientific name for the subspecies observed on my farm.
 It was named and described as such by Charles Vancouver Piper and Rolla Kent Beattie in Flora of the Northwest Coast in 1915.
 It was first named Prunella pensylvanica var. lanceolata by William Paul Crillon Barton in Florae Philadelphicae Prodromus in 1815.

-Plants of the World Online lists 8 species and hybrids in the Prunella genus (as of 5-21-21 when I last updated this page).
-The genus is a member of the plant family Lamiaceae with a total of 236 genera.
-Those numbers may change periodically as updates are made by POWO.
+As of 11-30-21 when this page was last updated, Plants of the World Online lists 8 species in the Prunella genus.
+The genus is a member of the plant family Lamiaceae with a total of 233 genera.
+Those numbers may change periodically as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

 2019 was a great year for identifying new wildflower species on the farm.
 I first spotted the Prunella vulgaris in the southeast corner of the farm near the swampy area.
 Later I spotted quite a few growing along the back fence and near the pond.
 I sold the cows earlier in the year and I think they had been eating several wildflower species since I hadn’t noticed them before.